Roasted Carrots

 Do you have to cut it?

-Note that you can also make whole roasted carrots here, but there will be less surface area and browning per piece, and the carrots will need to be similar in size.
+Note that you can also make whole roasted carrots here, or even use baby carrots, but there will be less surface area and browning per piece, and the carrots will need to be similar in size.
 I find the cut pieces to be more consistent and delicious, but both options work.

 Once you’ve cut up all the pieces, place them into a mixing bowl: